 Anything contacting a downed line may be energized.
+Contact National Grid immediately.
+Never touch fallen lines.
+Secure the area.
 Keep yourself and the public at least 30 feet away from downed distribution lines and objects that may be energized.
-Stay at least 100 feet away from downed transmission lines.
+Stay at least

+100 feet away from downed transmission lines.
 Do not attempt to enter or contact vehicles that may be energized: